Rask467/passport-checker/README.md

 This is an example application meant to show off what Gitcoin Passport can do and how to integrate it into an application.

+Link to video showing how to build and educating about Gitcoin Passport: https://youtu.be/MP4VnlcjDhk

 ## Getting Started

 First, run the development server: